Use Copy Paste Manager faster

 Tips

-• Tooltips help after remapping shortcuts.
+• Tooltips are especially useful after you customize shortcuts.

-View feature overview →
+View feature details →

 Workflow Status Overlay